 This film tells the story of a few uneventful days in the life of six pals.
 Lali, a great fan of America, owns a sandwich stand on the side of the road, called The Glass Tiger.
 Gaben ...

-In the sequel to the surprise hit Üvegtigris, we witness the 6 losers again as they run amok around the roadside buffet, which again fails to make their dreams come true, but ...
+In the sequel to the surprise hit Üvegtigris (2001), we witness the 6 losers again as they run amok around the roadside buffet, which again fails to make their dreams come true, but ...
 See full summary »

 This film tells the story of a few uneventful days in the life of six pals.
 Lali, a great fan of America, owns a sandwich stand on the side of the road, called The Glass Tiger.
 Gaben pinches cars; Fox is a petty swindler; Sanyi a half-wit homeless; Coco can't shut up about getting some dough and going to America; Slimmy keeps playing the saxophone, despite the others' frayed nerves.
 Gaben talks Lali into buying an old Chevrolet Impala, the real American dream.
 After the long escapade of getting the car, Lali doesn't even get the chance to try the Chevvy out, because a truck completely demolishes it.
 Fox in the meantime is looking excitedly for the "Wreck", what he has been trying to sell for big money.
 But Lali has sold what he thought to be scrap, not good for anything.
 Fox is threatened by some tough guys to bring it back or pay up.
 He has to get money at all costs.
 Coco can think of only one solution.
 They have to rob the nearby bank.
 They all get into a car, but the big heist does...
 Written by

 13 of 71 people found this review helpful.

 Was this review helpful to you?